c0xc/dupefinder/README.md

 sys     0m19.408s
 ```

-In this example, the first run took more than half a day
+In this example, the first run took more than half a day and the second run
-and the second run took only a couple of minutes.
+took only a couple of minutes because only new files were hashed.